 A Personal Journey

-Bariatric surgery can be a powerful tool, but to achieve the best results, it must be just one part in your step in lifelong journey of healthy living.
-You will start by determining if you are a candidate for bariatric surgery by consulting with one of our expert surgeons, preparing for surgery if you are eligible, then committing to making healthy lifestyle choices after your surgery.
+Bariatric surgery can be a powerful tool, but to achieve the best results, it must be just one part in your step in a lifelong journey of healthy living.
+Our team will start by determining if you are a candidate for bariatric surgery by consulting with one of our expert surgeons.
+They will help you create a plan of committing to healthy lifestyle choices after your surgery.
 Following your procedure, you will be encouraged to exercise as soon as you are able, and to follow your surgeon’s directions about what and how much to eat and drink.

 Your surgeon and your entire health care team will help you set and achieve goals for your weight loss.
-We suggest that you join others who have had bariatric surgery, as well as getting your family and friends involved in supporting you.
+We suggest that you speak to others who have had bariatric surgery through one of our many support groups, and ask your family and friends for their support, as well.

-Your peers can be a great source for you as you educate yourself about how, after bariatric surgery, you are adjusting how you live every day and focus on taking care of yourself in new ways.
-In one of our postoperative support groups, you can ask others who are going through what you’re going through as well as some who have been going through it longer than you have, you may get some good ideas that will help you.
+Your peers can be a great source of strength for you post-surgery, as you adjust and learn how to take care of yourself in new ways.
+Our postoperative support groups allow you to hear from others who are going through what you’re going through, or who may be living post-operatively for some time.
+You may get some good ideas that will help you with recovery or with sticking to your new healthy lifestyle goals.
 Just sharing your experiences can help you with your process, as you grow strong and healthy, eating less and becoming very deliberate about when you eat and what you eat to achieve your goals.
-Ask your surgeon and staff about when the post-operative support groups meet so you can plan to attend.
+Ask your surgeon and health care team about when the post-operative support groups meet so you can plan to attend.